The Girl from Barnhelm

 The Girl from Barnhelm (Das Fräulein von Barnhelm) is a 1940 German historical comedy film directed by Hans Schweikart and starring Käthe Gold, Ewald Balser and Fita Benkhoff.
+It was shot at the Bavaria Studios in Munich and location shooting around the Isar Valley.
+The film's sets were designed by the art directors Rudolf Pfenninger and Ludwig Reiber.
 It is an adaptation of the 1767 play Minna von Barnhelm by Gotthold Ephraim Lessing.